Azure/communication-ui-library/docs/releases/creating-a-release.md

     ![Trigger the deploy storybook action](../images/trigger-storybook-publish.png)
 1. Once everything is deployed and published on npm, delete the release branch from Git Hub.

+### Step 3.1: Merge Pre-Release Branch Back to Main

+1. Make a PR to merge the pre-release branch into main.

 ## Step ∞

 *For stable release only*, update the hero samples to use the newly released stable package.
 See [instructions for updating hero samples](./hero-samples.md).